lucasbonaffini/war_game/src/README.md

 - Project Description

 War game API
-This API allows you to manage characters, classes, potions, gears and weapons in a game.
-Below you'll find the details on how to use the API, including the necessary steps to create a class, character, and specific instances.
+This API allows you to manage characters, classes, wizards, potions, gears, weapons and spells in a game.
+Below you'll find the details on how to use the API, including the necessary steps to create a class, character, and specific instances such as a wizard.

 Getting Started
 Prerequisites